smeghen/clubplanner/README.md

 Delete Event Page – User will be asked if they are sure they want to delete an event.
 If they do then the event will be deleted and Facility, Date and
 Time will become available again.

+Summary Page - All created Events sorted by date are displayed in list format, with the Facility name, Event name, date and time being shown.
+This page is visible to Registered and Non-registered users and the links on the page changing accordingly.

 ### Features to be Implemented in Future

 * Contact page with standard form for asking questions or passing on suggestions.
-* A list diplaying bookings for each Facility sorted by Date, so that users at a glance will be able to see potential availability.
+* Have a calander view for each facility, so that users can see availability without having to search through events.
 * Administration Function for assisting with Users that forget passwords or usernames.
 * Administration Function that has the permission to Edit or Delete any events, so that assistance can be given to Users.